Budhyant/stanford-cme213.github.io/Lecture Notes/Lecture_16/Lecture_16.md

 ---
 class: center, middle

-If a sender sends two messages of the same type one after another to the same receiver, the MPI runtime system ensures that the first message sent is always received first.
+If a sender sends two messages of the same type<br> one after another to the same receiver,<br>the MPI runtime system ensures<br> that the first message sent<br>is always received first.

 ---
 class: center, middle